Out of all the vertical jump programs out there, Vert Shock is by far the most talked about.

 After (November 2017): 34 inches

-The Vert Shock program had increased my vertical jump by 10 inches.
+The Vert Shock program had resulted in a 10 inch gain to my vertical jump.

 And yes, I was dunking basketballs towards the end of the program.
 Pretty awesome, huh?